 The primary objective of the course is to introduce you to tools, concepts, and knowledge that will prepare you for subsequent course work in the business curriculum and to improve the way you make personal decisions.
-There won't be lots of facts for you to memorize, rather, the idea of this course is to help you develop intuition in order to understand the decision making process when resources are limited and to the power of incentives.
+There won't be lots of facts for you to memorize, rather, the idea of this course is to help you develop intuition in order to understand the decision making process when resources are limited, and to increase your awareness of the power of incentives.
 To this end, the student after completing this course will be able to: